-(3) Library: A library of appropriate and current veterinary journals and textbooks shall be available for ready reference.
+(4) Library: A library of appropriate and current veterinary journals and textbooks or access to veterinary internet resources shall be available for ready reference.

-(4) Laboratory: Veterinarians shall have the capability for use of either in-house or consultant laboratory service for blood chemistry, bacterial cultures and antibiotic sensitivity determinations, complete blood counts, histopathologic examinations, fecal evaluations, skin scrapings, cytology, urinalysis, and complete necropsies.
+(5) Laboratory: Veterinarians shall have the capability for use of either in-house or outside laboratory service for appropriate diagnostic testing of animal samples.

-(5) Biologicals and Drugs: The minimum standards for drug procedures shall be:
+(6) Biologicals and Drugs: The minimum standards for drug procedures shall be: